kynx/graphqlite/README.md

 > missing features!

 This package provides a driver for the [SQLite]-based graph database [GraphQLite].
-If you came here looking for something to handle the [GraphQL protocol], you're in the wrong place: try [Packagist].
+If you came here looking for something to handle the [GraphQL protocol], you're in the wrong place: try [Packagist]!

 ## Installation